-CFC collection levels are anticipated to recover as the demand for air and rental car travel recovers.
-However, the speed of the recovery is unknown and some anticipate it will take at least two years to occur, with the leisure travel sector leading the recovery.
+CFC collection levels are anticipated to recover as the demand for air travel recovers.
+The leisure travel sector is leading the recovery; however, the speed of the recovery is unknown.
 This sector of the traveling public is approximately half of the Airport's demographic and is showing signs of quicker recovery than business travel demand.